Shirley Sherrod: Career timeline

+Accomplishment timeline

 New Communities land trust

-In 1969, Sherrod and her husband were among the U.S. civil rights and land collective activists co-founding New Communities, a collective farm in Southwest Georgia modeled on kibbutzim in Israel.
+In 1969, Sherrod and her husband were among the U.S. civil rights and land collective activists co-founding New Communities, a collective farm in Southwest Georgia modeled on moshav in Israel.
 According to scholarship by land trust activists Susan Witt and Robert Swann, New Communities' founding in 1969 by individuals such as the Sherrods connected to the Albany Movement served as a laboratory and model in a movement toward the development of Community Land Trusts throughout the U.S.: "The perseverance and foresight of that team in Georgia, motivated by the right of African-American farmers to farm land securely and affordably, initiated the CLT movement in this country."

 Located in Lee County, Georgia, the 5700 acre project was one of the largest tracts of black-owned land in the U.S. The project soon encountered difficulties in the opposition of area white farmers, who accused participants of being communists, and also from segregationist Democratic Governor Lester Maddox, who prevented development funds for the project from entering the state.
 A drought in the 1970s and inability to get government loans led to the project's ultimate demise in 1985.

 Class action lawsuit

 After Sherrod and her husband lost their farm when they were unable to secure United States Department of Agriculture (USDA) loans, they became class action plaintiffs in the civil suit Pigford v.
 Glickman.
-The Department agreed to a settlement in which compensation was paid between January 1, 1981 and December 31, 1999, in what has been described as "the largest civil rights settlement in history, with nearly $1 billion being paid to more than 16,000 victims."
+The department agreed to a settlement in which compensation was paid between January 1, 1981, and December 31, 1999, in what has been described as "the largest civil rights settlement in history, with nearly $1 billion being paid to more than 16,000 victims."

 A federal law passed in 2008 — with then-Senator Barack Obama's sponsorship — to allow up to 70,000 more claimants to qualify, which included New Communities, for the communal farm in which Sherrod and her husband had partnered.
 In 2009, chief arbitrator Michael Lewis ruled that the USDA had discriminated against New Communities by denying a loan to the operation and extending more favorable terms to white farmers.
 New Communities received a $12.8 million settlement that included $8.2 million in compensation for loss of farm land, $4.2 million for loss of income and $330,000 to Sherrod and her husband for "mental anguish".

 Sherrod was hired by the USDA in August 2009 as the Georgia director of rural development, the first black person to hold that position.